Robust and Resource Efficient Identification of Shallow Neural Networks by Fewest Samples: Introduction and main results

-has full rank $m$, being $\mu_{{\mathbb S}^{d-1}}$\footnote{The use of the uniform measure on the sphere for active sampling is by no means a restriction, more general distributions could be used with no significant difference in the results.} the uniform measure on the sphere ${\mathbb S}^{d-1}$.
-It computes an approximating subspace $\tilde A$ by using $m_{\mathcal X}(d+1)$ point evaluations of $f$ with high probability, increasing exponentially to one with the number $m_{\mathcal X}$ of samples on the sphere.
+has maximal rank $m$, being $\mu_{{\mathbb S}^{d-1}}$\footnote{The use of the uniform measure on the sphere for active sampling is by no means a restriction, more general distributions could be used with no significant difference in the results.} the uniform measure on the sphere ${\mathbb S}^{d-1}$.
+The matrix $J[f]$ ensures that sampling approximate gradients of the network $f$ uniformly on the sphere is gathering enough information for the active subspace $A = \operatorname{span}\{a_1,\dots,a_m\}$ to be fully, robustly, and constructively identifiable by simple PCA.
+Then we consider also the matrix